yt-project/yt/doc/source/examining/loading_data.rst

 Generally, AstroPy may generate a lot of warnings about individual FITS files, many of which you may want to ignore.
 If you want to see these warnings, set ``suppress_astropy_warnings = False``.

-``spectral_factor``
-"""""""""""""""""""

-Often, the aspect ratio of 3D spectral cubes can be far from unity.
-Because yt sets the pixel scale as the ``code_length``, certain visualizations (such as volume renderings) may look extended or distended in ways that are undesirable.
-To adjust the width in ``code_length`` of the spectral axis, set ``spectral_factor`` equal to a constant which gives the desired scaling, or set it to ``"auto"`` to make the width the same as the largest axis in the sky plane.

 Miscellaneous Tools for Use with FITS Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^